 But I still feel that when this revival series got the Netflix makeover, which is to say its drama polished for international appeal, it lost some the humanity that made the initial three seasons wistfully exciting, romantically brave, and what felt to me like an authentic portrayal of a woman in power.
 The original series had more soul.

 In the first three Borgen seasons, most of the narrative centered on internal Danish politics – political scheming within the minority parties that make up the coalition government.
-Nyborg (played by Sidse Babett Knudsen) goes through divorce, countless political compromises, risks political backlash to take leave to be with her mentally ill daughter, and all her conflicts felt like inner conflicts.
-Nyborg’s biggest battles were with herself, her beliefs, her loyalties, her family commitments, her health – and despite losing some of these battles, her wins didn’t feel triumphant.
+Nyborg (played by Sidse Babett Knudsen) goes through divorce, countless political compromises, and risks political backlash to take leave to be with her daughter as she deals with a mental illness.
+All her conflicts felt like inner conflicts.
+Nyborg’s biggest battles were with herself, her beliefs, her loyalties, her family commitments, her health, and despite losing some of these battles, her wins didn’t feel triumphant.
 She wins because she overcomes.
 And that feels like a decidedly gendered win to me.

 Conflating the distinctly female experience of menopause with loss of control is definitely a commentary on women and power.
 In season three, Nyborg went through a breast cancer scare, and I ‘enjoyed’ this plot line because as she overcomes this, she becomes a better politician, a mother more in tune with her kids, and we get to experience how the vulnerable female body (a huge political battleground, let’s face it!) becomes a source of political strength.
 The menopause subplot just felt to me like this last season of Borgen lost touch with its feminine side.